MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/reference/includes/lcw-ready-description.md

-This event is raised when a live chat widget is loaded and is ready to use.
+This event is raised when the live chat SDK is ready to use.